sb8244/elixir-for-rubyists-training/5-widget_factory/README.md

 Take the same query and use `Repo.aggregate/2` to get the count of important widgets.

+### Trying it out

+Run your app with `iex -S mix phx.server` and load http://localhost:4000/widgets in your browser.
+You will see a list of all of your widgets.
+You can create, edit, delete, etc.

+The filters at the top are left as an exercise for you.
+You'll see that clicking them changes the URL, but nothing happens.
+Follow the `Index` LiveView and create a query that applies the filters.

+The solution for this is included in the source code, so you can see what to do if you get stuck.

 ## Part 2: Real-time Data Updates

 ## Running